elad-bar/torque-api/README.md

 # Torque API to MQTT
-Listens to events from Torque App and publishes them via MQTT Message
+Listens to events from Torque App and publishes to MQTT Message or InfluxDB 2.0

+DEV

 ## How to use